SirIndubitable/mcu-calendar/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This started out as just a script to upload MCU release dates to a Google Calender.
+This started out as just a script to upload MCU release dates to a Google Calendar.
 Previously I've found calendars that other people maintained manually that eventually went stale.
-The intention of this repo is that the release information can be crowd sourced and easy to pick up if I ever drop the ball on maintaing it.
+The intention of this repo is that the release information can be crowd sourced and easy to pick up if I ever drop the ball on maintaining it.

-I've had many requests for other calenders so I've added support for other calendars.
+I've had many requests for other calendars so I've added support for other calendars.

 Note: I don't personally folloow all of these release dates that closely, so please let me know if something is missing or goes out of date

 ## Calendars
-For each calendar I will list the URl and if you would like to add it directly to your calender, the public iCal address will also be listed
+For each calendar I will list the URl and if you would like to add it directly to your calendar, the public iCal address will also be listed
 ### MCU
 https://calendar.google.com/calendar/embed?src=unofficial.mcu.calendar%40gmail.com
 `https://calendar.google.com/calendar/ical/unofficial.mcu.calendar%40gmail.com/public/basic.ics`